nuxt/website-v2/content/en/guides/directory-structure/components.md

 </template>
 ```

-Using the lazy prefix you can also dynamically import a component when an event is triggered.
+This is particularly useful if the component is not always needed.
+By using the `Lazy` prefix you can delay delay loading the component code until the right moment, which can be helpful for optimizing your JavaScript bundle size.

 ```html{}[pages/index.vue]
 <template>